fudgebucket27/LoopDropSharp/README.md

 You will need to change the "appsettings.json" file in the project directory with the necessary information.

+Here is a video going over the setup: https://youtu.be/Bkl6BwfA6jE

 ```json
 {
   "Settings": {